sapics/ip-location-api/README.md

 Fast and customizable nodejs api to get geolocation information from ip address.
 `ip-location-api` make a fast lookup by using in-memory database.

+This api is created for server-side javascript like Node.js.
+If you need client-side javascript which works in **BROWSER**, please try to use [@iplookup/country](https://github.com/sapics/ip-location-api/tree/main/browser/country).

 I make a benchmark for making comparison with intel 12700 (2.1GHz), SSD, nodejs v20.
 You can change the memory usage or lookup time, by customizing location information.